 Back in 1984, the PNC Bank (a bank based in Pittsburgh Pennsylvania) developed the Christmas Price Index that totals the cost of all the gifts mentioned in “The Twelve Days of Christmas” as a flippant economic indicator.
-In 1984, the Christmas Price Index was $12,623.10; three decades later, in 2014, it reached $27,673.21.
+In 1984, the Christmas Price Index was $12,623.10; more than three decades later, in 2016, it has reached $34,363.49.

 A Christmas Carol (1843) by Charles Dickens: $35,000

 A Visit from St. Nicholas (included in Poems, 1844) by Clement C. Moore: $7,500

 How the Grinch Stole Christmas (1957) by Dr. Seuss: $9,791

 A Christmas Memory (1966) by Truman Capote: $4,500

 The Polar Express (1985) by Chris Van Allsburg: $2,500

 The Nutcracker (1984 edition) by E. T. A. Hoffman: $1,950